makyo/writing/work/the-fool/the-fool.md

 ---
 counts:
-    characters_real: 15745
+    characters_real: 15774
-    characters_total: 19632
+    characters_total: 19668
     file: ./work/the-fool/the-fool.md
     paragraphs: 165
     type: jekyll
-    words: 3835
+    words: 3842
 layout: post
 title: The Fool
 ---

-The porcupine, her quills held back with a gingham kerchief to keep from shading her brow, looms over the small table.
-A deck of colorful cards rest neatly aligned on its surface.
+The porcupine looms over a small table, her quills held back with a square of gingham cloth, folded and carefully tied, to keep from shading her brow.
+A deck of colorful cards rest neatly stacked on its surface.

 Contrary to expectations, the room is bright and spacious.
 No hint of incense or dark velour drapes, just a simple living room in a simple home, a simple porcupine and some simple cards.
-She can't be older than fifty, and she's of a more motherly bent than a mystical one.
+She can't be older than fifty or sixty, and she's of a more motherly bent than a mystical one.

 More motherly than my mother, at least.
 More earthy and far less mystical.